-SAN FRANCISCO -- A federal jury on Monday ordered the NFL Players Association to pay $28.1 million to retired players after finding the union failed to properly market their images.
+SAN FRANCISCO -- A federal jury has ordered the NFL Players Association to pay $28.1 million to retired players after finding the union failed to properly market their images.

 Copyright 2008 by The Associated Press